privacycg/is-logged-in/README.md

 ### Representation and Storage

-The website's **self-declared** login status is represented as a single bit **per origin** with the following possible values:
+The website's **self-declared** login status is represented as a single bit (or lack of one) **per origin** with the following possible values:

 - `unknown`: the browser has never observed a login nor a logout
 - `logged-in`: a user has logged-in to **an** account on the website
 - `logged-out`: the user has logged-out of **all** accounts on the website

- By **default**, every origin has their login status bit set to `unknown`.
+ By **default**, every origin has their login status set to `unknown`.

-The login status bit represents the **client-side** state of the origin in the browser and can be out-of-date with the **server-side** state (e.g. a user can delete their account in another browser instance).
+The login status represents the **client-side** state of the origin in the browser and can be out-of-date with the **server-side** state (e.g. a user can delete their account in another browser instance).
 Even then, due to cookie expiration, it is an imperfect representation of the client-side state, in that it may be outdated.

+It should not be the user agent's responsibility to ensure that client-side login status is reflective of server-side or cookie state.
+However, this proposal wants to make it as easy as possible for developers following recommended patterns to keep these states synchronized.

 ### Setting the Login Status